Doctor Who now airs on BBC1 on Sunday nights, and the next episode comes to BBC1 (and BBC America) at 6.55pm GMT on Sunday 21st October.

 “It was really important to me that there’s no barrier to entry.
 You don’t need to know about anything that’s come before.”

 It seems unlikely you don’t already know this if you’re reading this article but just in case: Jodie Whittaker is the current and Thirteenth incarnation of time-travelling face-changing alien the Doctor, with Whittaker making history as the first female actor to play the role.

 “The pressure on any actor coming into the role – man or woman – is huge because they’re big boots to fill,” Whittaker told Radio Times.
 “And for me there’s been 12 pairs of boots.

 “Obviously for Whovians this time the change has taken a very different direction than it has before.
 In a way, though, there is liberation in that new direction: the pressure is less for me because I can only do this my way.”

-Who will play the companions in the new Doctor Who series?
+Which actors play Graham, Yaz and Ryan in the new Doctor Who series?

-Jodie Whittaker’s Doctor will have a lot of new faces joining her on her new adventures when she takes over the Tardis, with long-rumoured companion Bradley Walsh joining the cast of Doctor Who in the role of Graham and newcomers Tosin Cole and Mandip Gill also enlisting in the Tardis crew as Ryan and Yasmin.
-Sharon D Clarke has also joined the series in a “returning role”.
+Last year it was revealed that Jodie Whittaker’s Doctor has a lot of new faces joining her on her new adventures, with long-rumoured companion Bradley Walsh joining the cast of Doctor Who in the role of Graham and newcomers Tosin Cole and Mandip Gill also enlisting in the Tardis crew as Ryan and Yasmin.

 Jodie Whittaker said: “I am so excited to share this huge adventure with Mandip, Tosin and Bradley.
 It’s a dream team!”